Also known as:

 Colour Adult:

 Male-dark red forehead to nape; yellow/green cheeks; dark green upperparts; green/yellow rump and upper tail coverts; purple/blue foreneck to abdomen and upper flanks; red lower flanks and thighs to undertail coverts intermixed with yellow/green; dark green tail, widely margined and tipped blue/white.
-Bill blue/grey.
+Beak blue/grey.
 Eye dark brown.
 Female-in general duller than male; green line above eye, and variable green feather scattered through red crown; dull grey/mauve foreneck and chest, turning to purple/blue towards abdomen; underwing stripe, diminishing with age until absent.

 Colour Juvenile: